Skip to content

 CULTURALIA is not assessed directly.
 It exists to deepen the students' understanding of the world they are inhabiting and to give them more to work with when composing a character response.

-Comprehension questions tied to the KEY-TEXT and the Informational Texts.
-Completing the ATTUNEMENT questions earns 150 LP per episode and is marked in Mission Control.
+The ATTUNEMENT section contains practice on grammatical terms, vocaublary building, scaffolded exercises to build intercultural competency, and comprehension questions tied to the KEY-TEXT and the Informational Texts.
+Completing the ATTUNEMENT questions earns 150 LP per episode and is marked in the Mission Control app.

 Attunement questions are not a quiz; they are scaffolding.
 They direct students' attention to what matters in the readings and give them a foundation for composing a richer character response.